 Depending upon the season, reservations are recommended for lodging accommodations.
 The Upper Valley is a popular tourist spot.
 Hotel rooms fill up quickly, especially during leaf season, skiing season, and when Dartmouth College is having special events such as football games, alumni weekend, and commencement.
 You should make arrangements for Vermont Law School Fall Alumni & Sports Weekend as soon as possible.
-For a link to local accommodations as well as maps and directions, visit the VLS home page www.vermontlaw.edu/Experience VLS/The Region/local accommodations.htm
+For a link to local accommodations as well as maps and directions, visit our website http://forms.vermontlaw.edu/lodging/